-CS Essentials introduces students to coding fundamentals through an approachable, block-based programming language where they will have early success in creating usable apps.
-As students sharpen their computational thinking skills, they will transition to programming environments that reinforce coding fundamentals by displaying block programming and text-based programming side-by-side.
-Finally, students will learn the power of text-based programming as they are introduced to the Python® programming language.
+Programming Foundations introduces students to coding fundamentals through an approachable, block-based programming language.
+After sharpening their computational thinking skills, they will transition into text-based programming.
+They are introduced to the Python® programming language.
 The course engages students in computational thinking practices and collaboration strategies, as well as industry standard tools authentic to how computer science professionals work.
 Students will learn about professional opportunities in computer science and how computing can be an integral part of all careers today.